 Please take time to fill in a Junior Golfer Report for your promising juniors.
 Two electronic versions of the Junior Golfer Report Form are provided:

-Initial performance assessments by the Academy and County Coaches take place in the autumn every year at the Sandfield Driving Range and the Adlington Golf Centre.
-As a result of the assessment letters are sent out to successful juniors to join the Talent Development Pathway with one of the Academy, Under 14 Team, Under 16 Team or Under 18 Team squads.
+Initial performance assessments by the County Coaches take place in the autumn every year at the Sandfield Driving Range and the High Legh Park Golf Club.
+As a result of the assessment letters are sent out to successful juniors to join the Talent Development Pathway with one of the Under 12, Under 14, Under 16 and Under 18 Squads.
 Places in the squads are awarded according to performance, age and places available in the squad.
+Additional squads at Under 15 and Under 17 according to demand may be provided to assist and continue progression through the squad system.

 In addition to the funding support from England Golf and Sport England, the County and the Association are also providing funding but is has been necessary to ask for a contribution of £25 to cover a very small part of the coaching costs.

-The pathway draws together 12 coaches from the County, Association and the PGA to deliver coaching sessions.
-Typical group sessions may be of up to 21 hours spread over 7 sessions, usually between March and September although some sessions are held in Winter and also can include warm climate coaching.
-Most sessions are held at the home course of the Academy or County Coach but some are held at locations with multiple facilities especially during winter.
+The pathway draws together 4 coaches from the County, Association and the PGA to deliver coaching sessions.
+Typical these group sessions may be of up to 12 hours spread over 4 sessions, usually between March and September although some sessions are held in Winter and also can include warm climate coaching.
+Most sessions are held at the home course of the County Coach but some are held at locations with multiple facilities especially during winter.

 The player’s home coach is still very closely involved on the technical side and we hope there is more coach-to-coach communication.
 Additionally we ask participating juniors to pass on their positive experiences to fellow juniors at their club, making them aware that they too can be considered for our program in the future.

-The second level of coaching is the team squads, Under 14, Under 16 and Under 18, which offer a more intensive level of coaching aligned to team matches.
-The Boys and Girls run similar programs for their team squads.
+The main level of coaching is the squads, Under 12, Under 14, Under 16 and Under 18, which offer a more intensive level of coaching aligned to team matches.
+The Boys and Girls run similar programs for their squads.
 The prime focus of the sessions is on the key scoring zone activity (100 yards in), more on course activity, course management, decision making and preparation, to name only a few.
-The team squads are involved in matches against clubs and other Counties.
+Most of the squads are involved in matches against clubs and other Counties.

 There is continuous performance assessment with targeted coaching to help with specific problems.
-But again progression from one team squad to the next is dependent upon performance and the number of juniors competing for a team squad place.
-However if a junior does not make the team squad the next year academy squad places may be available to retain keen juniors within the Talent Development Pathway.
+But again progression from one squad to the next is dependent upon performance and the number of juniors competing for a squad place.
+However if a junior does not make the squad, the next year additional squad places may be available to retain keen juniors within the Talent Development Pathway.

 The ultimate progression for Under 18 Squad juniors is to the full County Squad Team.
 This may take several years to be achieved.